Thraax/Remember_Me/README.md

 # Remember_Me
- Remeber me is a python app to remember yout accounts or links and retrieve them easly
+ Remeber me is a simple Python app to remember yout accounts or links and retrieve them easly with certain key words.